A reference for categorical structures on $\mathbf{Poly}$: Monoidal closures

 These satisfy the defining universal properties:

-The first one, $q^p$, is the Cartesian closure; its standard form is not particularly enlightening.
+The first one, $q^p$, is the cartesian closure; it is preserved by the forgetful functor $\ext\colon\poly\to\End(\smset)$.
+The third is not particularly interesting, as far as we know.
 The second one, $[p,q]$, is what we call the \emph{Dirichlet closure}; it has a very nice standard form:

 where $\varphi_1\colon p(1)\to q(1)$ is the $1$-component of the natural transformation $\varphi$.
 Another nice representation is

 The cartesian closure satisfies all the usual arithmetic properties:

 The Dirichlet closure has only some of the analogous properties: